 Watercress – Lovely little watercress is the number one superfood.
 It really is the healthiest green on the planet.
 I love watercress.
 It has a light peppery flavor, similar to arugula but milder.
 You can toss it into salads, stir it into risotto and pasta dishes, blend it into smoothies, and make those cute little sandwiches next time you have the Queen over for tea.

 Turnip greens – You often see turnips on their own in supermarkets, but the greens are also edible and make a great side dish.
+Sometimes you’ll see them labeled as turnip tops.
 The stems and leaves have a spicy, peppery flavor similar to mustard greens.
 Use them to zest up a salad or cook them to get a milder flavor.

 Collard greens – Collards have hearty leaves and stems, with a texture similar to kale, but with a better flavor in my opinion.
-I love to stuff them with leftovers like beans or risotto.
+I love to use them as wraps and stuff them with things like leftover risotto.
 You can also chop them up and add them to stews and soups, or eat them by themselves.
 They can be eaten raw in salads and slaws.
 They’re very versatile.
 You can use collards in any recipe that calls for kale.

 Beet greens – Beets are amazing.
 You can eat the beetroot and the greens.
 They come in red or golden.
 The red ones have a very strong color that can die almost anything it comes in contact with.
 The beet greens are easier to handle.
 They have a similar mild flavor to spinach and chard.
 When the leaves are young you can add them to salads, when they get larger it’s best to cook them.